All Instrument Repair

 Bring your instrument to our store during regular business hours.
 There is no need to call ahead.
 At the store, a salesperson will take your instrument and we will give you a receipt showing that you dropped it off.

-Scott or Alex will check your instrument and will provide you an estimate of how much it will cost to repair and any other suggestions they may have.
+Scott or Travis will check your instrument and will provide you an estimate of how much it will cost to repair and any other suggestions they may have.
 All repair estimates at Musical Depot are free!
 No repairs will begin and no charges will be applied until the repair department has received your 'OK' to begin.

 Once the repair is completed,you will be promptly notified that your instrument is ready for pickup.
 Please note, no instrument may be picked up until all charges are paid in full.